Chevrolet small-block engine (first- and second-generation): L48

-In 1972 the L48 (4bbl V8) option for the Nova was part of the SS package.
-This is indicated by the fifth digit in the VIN being a K. Nineteen seventy-two was the only year the SS package could be verified by the VIN.
+In 1972, the L48 (four-barrel V8) option for the Nova was part of the SS package.
+This is indicated by the fifth digit in the VIN being a K. 1972 was the only year the SS package could be verified by the VIN.

 The L48 engine was exported to Australia, where it appeared in the Holden Monaro from 1969 through 1974, and in the Statesman from 1971 through 1974.
 Towards the end of the HQ series in 1973–74, due to US emissions regulations, the performance of these engines had dropped to the same or lower than Holden's locally manufactured 308 cuin V8, which was not yet subject to similar regulations, so Holden discontinued using the engine.